Ivan Salaverry

 Ivan E. Salaverry (born January 11, 1971) is a Canadian mixed martial arts fighter and instructor.
 He is a member of Tito Ortiz's Team Punishment, and is known for his well-rounded skills.
 Salaverry is a middleweight veteran of the Ultimate Fighting Championship, BAMMA and the now-defunct World Fighting Alliance.
-In 2008 Salaverry fought his last fight for the UFC at UFC 84, losing to Rousimar Palhares by armbar in the first round.
-In 2011, Salaverry decided to return to MMA after 3 years out.

-He is also notable for being a pioneer of the crucifix-style position from side control, which is often referred to as "The Salaverry" during Mixed Martial Arts broadcasts, particularly by UFC commentator Joe Rogan.
+He is also notable for being a pioneer of the crucifix-style position from side control, which is often referred to as "The Salaverry" during mixed martial arts broadcasts, particularly by UFC commentator Joe Rogan.
 He also holds notable wins over Andrei Semenov and Joe Riggs.

 Mixed martial arts career

 Salaverry began his MMA career in August 1999.
 Over the next four years Salaverry acquired an 8-2 professional record, his most notable fight taking place in Japan for Shooto against Akihiro Gono, which he lost via KO in the first round.

 In 2002 Salaverry made his UFC debut defeating Russian fighter Andrei Semenov.
 Salaverry would continue to fight for the UFC, but struggled to find consistency.
 He lost by decision to Matt Lindland, submitted Tony Fryklund, choked out Joe Riggs, lost a decision to Nathan Marquardt, lost via TKO to Terry Martin and lost via armbar submission to Rousimar Palhares.
-After the Palhares fight, Ivan Salaverry announced his retirement from professional fighting with a 13-7 record.
+After the Palhares fight, Ivan Salaverry announced his retirement.